For more anti-racism resources, check out our guide, Racial Justice Is Reproductive Justice.

 Additionally, the older Black women spoke about using the term “fast” as a way to call out and slow down Black girls’ sexual behaviors, such as showing off their bodies or talking to boys.
 The Black women reported that as girls they often didn’t see the label as protective because there was no discussion about what it really meant.

 Colloquially, most Black women and girls are familiar with the term “fast,” used to label young Black women who are or appear to be sexually active, or seeking sexual attention from prospective partners.
-Affirming what Mikki Kendall has previously written, the older Black women thought of the term as protective, only for it to shame Black girls for their sexual identities and bodies.
+Affirming what Mikki Kendall has previously written for Rewire.News, the older Black women thought of the term as protective, only for it to shame Black girls for their sexual identities and bodies.

 The term “fast” shames and stigmatizes Black girls while sidestepping more important conversations about sexuality and sexual abuse.
 The term also has a silencing, harmful effect, more notably witnessed in the treatment of R. Kelly’s underage victims, who were called “fast” for engaging with the singer.
 Instead of being acknowledged as child victims and protected by their community, they were often blamed for their own abuse.
 In other cases, Black girls and women described being silenced in cases of sexual abuse and STI exposure, and not seeking needed help or advice.